tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 I looked to my left where Iris had been standing.
 I turned my flashlight in a full circle across the fire road.
 Empty.
 The beam caught pale gravel, damp tire ruts hardened into the dirt, brush crowded close on both sides of the road.
 Beyond that there was only the trees, black and uninterrupted, the light flattening against them without reaching very far in.
 The road stretched away in either direction without movement.

 I didn't know when she'd gone.
-I had been watching the gate, watching for Cecile, and Iris had been beside me and then she was not, and there had been no sound of movement, no direction she'd gone in.
+I had been watching the gate, watching for Cecile, and Iris had been beside me and then she was not.

 I went back toward the gate and Summer caught my arm.
 She had come through while I wasn't watching, moving quietly despite the limp, and she caught me before I got back into the trees.